deepx4344/Url-Shortening-Service/README.md

 Notes & behavior

-- The service stores original URLs and generated short codes in MongoDB.
+- The service stores original URLs and generated short codes in `MongoDB`.
-- The server expects `MONGO_URI` or "mongoURI" to be set in environment.
+- The server expects `MONGO_URI` or `mongoURI` to be set in environment.